shashank-mishra08/ecommerce/README.md

 # React + Vite

+# Ecommerce Project

+This is an ecommerce project deployed on Vercel.

+## Live Demo

+You can check the live project here: [Ecommerce Project](https://ecommerce-88yq.vercel.app/)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: